 Harry Cat and Tucker Mouse are scrounging partners.
 They live in the Times Square subway station in New York City.
 When Chester Cricket arrives from Connecticut, they take him under their wing and show him how to get along in the busy subway station.

-Chester plays music for himself, his friends, and the Bellinis.
-And he plays for the many, many passersby.
-Naturally he becomes famous as the cricket who can play opera tunes which echo off the walls of the station well underground.
+Chester plays music for himself, his friends, the Bellinis, and, eventually, for the many, many passersby in the subway station.
+Eventually, he becomes famous as the cricket who can play opera tunes which echo off the walls of the station well underground.
 He even comes to the attention of the music critic for The New York Times.

-But what animates The Cricket in Times Square are the things Chester’s friends are willing to do to protect and care for him.
-In one well-known sequence, Mario ventures to Chinatown and procures an old pagoda-shaped cage from the proprietor, Sai Fong, to be the new palatial home for Chester Cricket.
+Chester gets a lot of support from his friends.
+Mario ventures to Chinatown and procures an old pagoda-shaped cage from the proprietor, Mr. Fong, to be the new palatial home for Chester Cricket.

 There were seven tiers to it, each one a little smaller than the one below, and it ended in a slender spire.
 The lower parts of the cage were painted red and green, but the spire was golden.
 At one side was a gate with a tiny latch on it.
 Mario wanted to own the cage so much that he tingled all over.